neuropoly/intranet.neuro.polymtl.ca/practical-information/moving-to-montreal.md

   * [rocklandmd.com/fr/contactez-nous.html?qt](http://rocklandmd.com/fr/contactez-nous.html?qt)
   * 80$ pour ouvrir dossier, et 175$ pour consultation

-### **Find a Family Doctor**
+### Find a Family Doctor

-You can [register to the list](https://www.quebec.ca/en/health/finding-a-resource/registering-with-a-family-doctor) to get a family doctor (GP).
+If you are here long term (for a few years), you can [register to the list](https://www.quebec.ca/en/health/finding-a-resource/registering-with-a-family-doctor) to get a family doctor (GP).
 Please check the eligibility criteria before.

 ## Daily life